protonemedia/laravel-splade-docs/table-query-builder.md

 </x-splade-cell>
 ```

-This component is a *scoped* component, so variables from outside the slot won't be available by default.
+This is a *scoped* component, so variables outside the slot won't be available by default.
 If you still want to use a variable, you may use the `use` attribute:

 ```blade
 @php $message = 'Hello, world!'; @endphp